From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

+\textbf{Our Vision.} We propose a feedback integration architecture with three coordinated subsystems: \textit{(a) automated feedback solicitation}, \textit{(b) knowledge partitioning and routing}, and \textit{(c) continuous learning orchestration}.
+These form a self-correcting control loop that captures user intent, classifies feedback, and applies it safely across the FMware stack.

-\tinyskip \textit{Automated Feedback Solicitation.} Automated feedback solicitation mechanisms should passively collect feedback from users during regular FMware operation, without requiring explicit input.
-For instance, user interaction data---such as hesitations, corrections, or patterns in query behavior---can provide valuable implicit feedback, captured and analyzed in real-time.
-This approach ensures that feedback is not limited to explicit ratings but includes subtle behavioral cues indicating dissatisfaction with FMware responses.
+\textit{-- Automated feedback solicitation.} Automated feedback solicitation mechanisms should passively collect feedback from users during regular FMware operation, without requiring explicit input.
+For instance, user interaction data, such as hesitations, corrections, or query reformulations, can provide valuable implicit feedback, captured and analyzed in real-time.
+Instrumenting UI-level telemetry and agent logs enables automatic labeling of feedback events (e.g., “user reverted output,” “manual correction,” “prompt reformulated”).
+These weak signals are then aggregated into feedback embeddings that can later inform model or prompt updates.
+To prevent data explosion, low-entropy feedback (routine confirmations) is filtered, while anomalous or corrective feedback is prioritized for retention and analysis.

-\tinyskip \textit{Knowledge Partitioning Framework.} We propose developing a framework to manage different types of feedback by distinguishing between ``outer knowledge'' and ``inner knowledge.''
-By \textit{automating} the classification of feedback into these categories, FMware systems can ensure that general improvements are propagated across all users while maintaining user-specific optimizations where appropriate.
-The framework would also possess federated learning capabilities to leverage ``inner knowledge'' for global FMware improvement~\cite{yamamoto2023towards}.
-This partitioning is critical for scalable feedback integration, preventing overgeneralization of feedback while ensuring valuable information is not lost.
+\textit{-- Knowledge partitioning and routing.} We propose developing a framework to manage different types of feedback by distinguishing between ``outer knowledge'' and ``inner knowledge.''
+By automating the classification of feedback into these categories, FMware systems can ensure that general improvements are propagated globally while preserving user-specific adaptations.
+This can be operationalized by maintaining separate feedback queues: (1) a global queue that accumulates cross-user learning signals, feeding into model fine-tuning or retrieval updates, and (2) a local queue scoped to user sessions or organizational contexts, feeding into cached adapters or vector stores.
+A routing policy determines whether feedback is merged, broadcast, or siloed, based on similarity thresholds and trust metrics.
+Such routing avoids catastrophic overwriting of local behavior while still exploiting population-wide learning benefits.

+\textit{-- Continuous learning orchestration.} To complete the loop, an orchestration layer reconciles feedback with the corresponding FMware components.
+This layer periodically ingests verified feedback from both queues, replays it through controlled execution (Section~\ref{sec:controlled_exec}), and updates prompts, retrievers, or local adapters.
+The orchestration engine ensures that only validated feedback, confirmed through consistency checks or user acknowledgment, enters long-term memory.
+This transforms feedback from a passive log into an active, versioned data asset driving ongoing alignment and performance improvement.

+Together, these three subsystems operationalize feedback as a first-class engineering signal.
+They enable FMware to learn continuously from use while preserving safety and auditability.
+By treating feedback as structured, versioned, and partitioned information rather than as raw interaction logs, systems can sustain improvement cycles without loss of control or trust.